 The Housing Program at CSU provides residential facilities for students.

-The 2019-20 CSU campus operated housing program design capacity is projected to total 48,300 spaces.
+In 2019-20, the CSU campus operated housing program had design capacity of 49,361 bed spaces and 1,297 apartment units.
 In certain campuses, housing facilities are operated by Auxiliary Organizations.